Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Quantum coordinate change for flips of ideal triangulations

-\end{definition} The reason why the order of composition of the four quantum mutations looks reversed from that in the classical setting is that each quantum mutation $\mu^q_v$ is written in a contravariant manner, for it is a deformation of the pullback map $\mu^*_v$ of the classical mutation birational map $\mu_v$.
+\end{definition} The reason why the order of composition of the four quantum mutations looks reversed from that in the classical setting is that each quantum mutation $\mu^q_k$ is written in a contravariant manner, for it is a deformation of the pullback map $\mu^*_k$ of the classical mutation birational map $\mu_k$ between the split algebraic tori $(\mathbb{G}_m)^\mathcal{V}$ associated to seeds.
 That is, the classical mutation sequence $\mu_{v_{12}}\mu_{v_7} \mu_{v_4} \mu_{v_3}$ can be applied to a quiver, a seed, or the split algebraic torus for a seed, while the pullback maps on the (coordinate) functions should be written as $\mu_{v_3}^* \mu_{v_4}^* \mu_{v_7}^* \mu_{v_{12}}^*$, and the above $\Phi^q_i$ is a deformation of this last composition.

 \vs